glfmn/path_demo/README.md

 presentation, you can look into the source code to learn more about the pathfinding algorithms used.

+You may have noticed some of the paths in the demo do not seem distance optimal.
+They are instead _tun_ optimal as intended, as moving diagonally has the same turn cost as moving vertically.

 ## Download a Release

 Go to the [releases][releases] page and find a download suitable for your OS.